Solar-Tiger/random-and-eris-journey/README.md

 # Ideas for each page

+## Homepage

+Allow in page content linking to each section from "Our Shared Adventures" section aka clicking Binge Watching Escape would link you to that section

 ## Our Story

 Collage telling how we met, where we're at currently and where we're going